vibesurf-ai/VibeSurf/README.md

 ## 🛠️ Installation

+**For Windows users**: You can also download and run our one-click installer: [VibeSurf-Installer.exe](https://github.com/vibesurf-ai/VibeSurf/releases/latest/download/VibeSurf-Installer.exe)

 Get VibeSurf up and running in just three simple steps.
 No complex configuration required.

 ### 1. Install uv